-Elizabeth (“Betsy”) W. Smith, the Central Park Conservancy’s new President and CEO, starts most days with an early-morning run through Central Park.
-“Spending time in the Park’s marvelous intertwining pathways and green spaces — it’s a critical part of my day,” she says, hinting at the passion that inspired her second career as an advocate for New York City parks.
+Elizabeth (“Betsy”) W. Smith, the Central Park Conservancy’s new President & CEO, starts most days with an early-morning run through Central Park.
+“Spending time in the Park’s marvelous intertwining pathways and green spaces—it’s a critical part of my day,” she says, hinting at the passion that inspired her second career as an advocate for New York City parks.

 After a 25-year career in finance that encompassed commercial banking, venture capital, and private equity, Betsy chose to dedicate her energies to supporting the City’s green spaces.
-She became an Assistant Commissioner of the New York City Department of Parks and Recreation during the Bloomberg Administration, where her responsibilities included managing relationships with local conservancies and other public-private partnerships.
+She became an Assistant Commissioner of NYC Parks during the Bloomberg Administration, where her responsibilities included managing relationships with local conservancies and other public-private partnerships.
 She also served as vice chair of New Yorkers for Parks and as a board member of Friends of the High Line, the Open Space Institute, and the Central Park Conservancy.
 Here, she reflects on her new role and the Conservancy’s future as it evolves from its founding era.

 You’ve served as an advocate for New York City’s urban green spaces for many years.
 What inspires you to help protect and enhance these spaces?

 The longer I live in New York, the more I value open space and parks.
 To me, they are what make the City livable.
 Period.
 And as urban density increases, so does their value.
 I think of them as “decompression zones” where you can wander either on your own or with friends, spend no money, and just feel the break from the density a few blocks away.
 Everyone is busy, everyone is involved.
 Stepping into a park is the best way to breathe and calm down.
 Without them the City would be less beautiful, less varied, and less healthy.

 How has New York City’s approach to its public parks evolved?